psharma04/academic-kickstart/content/blog/writing-process/index.md

 - Once in our repository, the post automatically gets processed and uploaded to our edge servers.
 Global distribution occurs in about a minute on average.
 - The next time you open the site, the new post will appear in the relevant subject for you to read and learn from.

 And that's pretty much it!
-If you want to know more and/or want to get involved, feel free to message any of us on Instagram (find on our author pages), or send an email to [academic@intranet.pw](mailto:academic@intranet.pw).
+If you want to know more and/or want to get involved, feel free to message any of us on Instagram (find on our author pages), or send an email to [writers@schoolnotes.xyz](mailto:writers@schoolnotes.xyz).

 Thanks for reading!